skaven81/astronomy-treatises/DSO_Treatise.md

 From the Wikipedia page:

-[quote]
+> The Caldwell Catalogue is an astronomical catalog of 109 bright star clusters, nebulae, and galaxies
-The Caldwell Catalogue is an astronomical catalog of 109 bright star clusters, nebulae, and galaxies for observation by amateur astronomers.
-The list was compiled by Sir Patrick Caldwell-Moore, better known as Patrick Moore, as a complement to the Messier Catalogue.
+> for observation by amateur astronomers.
+The list was compiled by Sir Patrick Caldwell-Moore, better
-[/quote]
+> known as Patrick Moore, as a complement to the Messier Catalogue.

 The Caldwell catalog is a great place to start once you have exhausted the Messier catalog for things to see.
 It, too, is a short list, and can be worked through in a year or two of dedicated observing.